Researcher Profile: Alexandra Lyon, Former CSFS Postdoctoral Fellow

 My internship has fuelled my interest in working in the local food system.
 It has also opened my eyes to the different career avenues that I can take after I graduate, which elucidated the kinds of jobs that align well with my passion and interests.
 This article was originally published in the Land and Food System magazine Reach Out, Issue 28 Fall 2017.Hannah Wittman featured in Vancouver Sun article: Vancouver sees increase in farms despite downturn in region

-By justin lee on January 19, 2018
+By Justin Lee on January 19, 2018

 Hannah Wittman featured in Vancouver Sun article: Vancouver sees increase in farms despite downturn in region